ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

       student@ubuntu2204:~$
       ```

+Continue to enter commands in your KVM Standard Guest terminal tab or window until directed to switch to your other tab or window.

 !!!
 Question "Is my `userid` really student?"

     That's right, your userid is _student_ on your Ubuntu KVM guest.
-Each student has a unique userid on the RHEL 8.5 host, but since each student has their own unique Ubuntu KVM guest, they each have the same userid, _student_, since they have this guest all to themselves.
+Each student has a unique userid on the RHEL 8.5 host, but since each student has their own unique Ubuntu KVM guest, you each have the same userid, _student_, since you have this guest all to yourself.

-You may be able to log in without a password prompt, but if not, your instructor will provide you with the password.
+You should be able to log in without a password prompt, but if not, your instructor will provide you with the password.

 ## Install rsyslog-gnutls package